million-views/reactive-md/README.md

 Press `Cmd+Shift+V` for markdown preview, or `Cmd+K P` for interactive mode.

-## Blueprints
+## Recipes

-The [blueprints/](./blueprints/) folder contains **examples** of what's possible with Reactive MD — PRD templates, wireframes, user journeys, and design patterns as interactive markdown documents.
+The [recipes/](./recipes/) folder contains **examples** of what's possible with Reactive MD — from simple components to self-contained project folders with local imports.

 ## Contributing

 We welcome contributions!
 Please see:
-- [blueprints/](./blueprints/) - Example templates and use cases
+- [recipes/](./recipes/) - Example templates and patterns
 - [Issues](https://github.com/million-views/reactive-md/issues) - Report bugs or request features

 ## License